TESS-Laboratory/ardglad/README.md

 ## Example

-Here is an example of how to generate the urls for the GLAD ARD tiles for an example location in Rondonia, Brazil.
+Here is an example of how to generate the urls for the GLAD ARD tiles for an example location in Rondônia, Brazil.

 ``` r
 library(ardglad)